 12. Specify an installation location or use the default installation location, then click Next.

 13. If all prerequisites have passed click Next.

 Note: If you have a pending reboot it will be shown on here, it is recommended to perform the reboot before the installation.

 14. Configure the account for the System Center Configuration service and System Center Data Access service or use the builtin Local System.

 Note: If the management server and the operational database are on different computers, the System Center Configuration service and System Center Data Access account have to be changed to a domain account.

-Now that we have successfully upgraded to SCOM 2019, we will need to perform a few post-upgrade tasks, as we disabled a few things prior to the upgrade.
+Now that we have successfully upgraded to SCOM 2022, we will need to perform a few post-upgrade tasks to get everything back up and running, as we disabled a few things prior to the upgrade.